hinthornw/trustcall/README.md

 No fields omitted, and the important new information is seamlessly integrated.

-### Simultanous updates & insertions
+### Simultaneous generation & updating

-Both problems above (difficulty with type-safe generation of complex schemas & difficulty with generating the correct edits to existing schemas) are compounded when you have to be prompting the LLM to handle **both** updates **and** inserts, as is often the case when extracting multiple memory "events" from conversations.
+Both problems above (difficulty with type-safe generation of complex schemas & difficulty with updating existing schemas) are compounded when you want the LLM to handle **both** updates **and** inserts.

+This is often the case when extracting things like multiple memory "events" from conversations.

 Let's see an example below.
 Suppose you are managing a list of "relationships":